Yuhala/pbs-tee/README.md

 ## Context
-TODO

-We use [Builder Playground](https://github.com/flashbots/builder-playground) and [Rollup-Boost](https://github.com/flashbots/rollup-boost) from Flashbots.
-Builder-playground is used to spin up L1 or L2 environments using Docker: EL/CL clients, validators, MEV-Boost relay, sequencer components, etc. Rollup-Boost enhances the L2 OP-Stack by enabling external block building or TEE-enabled ordering.
+Testing proposer-builder-separation (PBS) with VM-based builder.
+[Builder Playground](https://github.com/flashbots/builder-playground) is used to to spin a local L1 + L2 environment based on Docker: EL/CL clients, validators, MEV-Boost relay, sequencer components, and Rollup-Boost enhances the L2 OP-Stack by enabling external block building or TEE-enabled ordering.
 It intercepts Engine API calls (`engine_FCU`, `engine_getPayLoad`) to route them to both the proposer node and a separate builder node, validating the builder's block before consensus.

-## Builder playgroud setup
-We first bring up the L1 + L2 (sequencer + proposer) stack using builder-playground.
-We then configure a separate builder instance with rollup-boost and point it to both the OP stack proposer and a local builder node.
-When sequencer receives `engine_FCU`, Rollup‑Boost mirrors it to the builder; upon `engine_getPayload`, collects the builder block, validates it, and feeds it back to the sequencer if valid.
-In certain configurations, the builder will be run in an Intel TDX VM.
+[Flashbot's op-rbuilder](https://github.com/flashbots/op-rbuilder.git) is used as the external block builder.
+This Readme provides setups where all these components run on the same host (could also be a VM) or where the builder runs in a separate (TEE-enabled) VM.

+## Part I: L1 + L2 stack and builder on the same host

+### Setup builder playgroud
-- Setup Cargo
+- Install Cargo
 ```bash
 sudo apt update
 sudo apt install curl build-essential pkg-config libssl-dev -y